bluehenry/python.best.practices/02_advance/06_numberic_and_scalar/README.md

 ```

 # abs()
-The built-in fuction abs() gives the distance from zero.
+The built-in function abs() gives the distance from zero.

 # round()
 round() will return the nearest integer.